-There are two implementations of Version 4 of Icon: a compiler and an interpreter.
+There are two forms of the implementation of Version 5: an interpretive system and a compiler.
+In the interpretive system, a source program is translated into a binary file that is interpreted.
 The compiler produces an object program that can be directly executed.
-The interpreter translates the source program into an intermediate code, and executes the program by interpretation.
-Sections 1 through 3 describe the compiler, and Section 4 describes the details of the interpreter and its differences from the compiler.
-Section 5 describes how to modify or extend either implementation.
+Sections 1 through 3 describe the interpretive system, and Section 4 describes the differences between interpretive system and the compiler.
+Section 5 describes how to modify or extend either form of implementation.
+Reference material is given in appendices.

-The implementation of the compiler consists of three parts: the translator, the linker, and the runtime system.
+The implementation of the interpreter consists of three parts: a translator, a linker, and an interpreter, which contains a run-time system.
 The translator converts an Icon source program into an intermediate code, called ucode.
-The linker combines separately translated ucode files, binds inter-procedure references, and produces PDP-11 assembly language, which is then assembled and loaded with the runtime system to form an executable object program.
+The linker combines separately translated ucode files, binds inter-procedure references, and produces interpretable binary output, called icode.

-The implementation of the interpreter is only slightly different from that of the compiler.
-The linker combines separately translated ucode files and binds inter-procedure references as before, but instead of producing assembly language, it produces a form of ucode that can be efficiently interpreted.
-The interpreter itself is the runtime system with a short interpreter loop serving as the main program.
+The implementation of the compiler is only slightly different from that of the interpretive system.
+The linker combines separately translated ucode files and binds inter-procedure references as before, but instead of producing icode, it produces assembly language code, which is then assembled and loaded with the run-time system to form an executable object file.